taublast/MauiEF/README.md

 ```
 Apps compiled with such settings already have been approved to AppStore and no performance impact has been reported.

-I hope this information could help you create a wonderful .Net Maui cross-platform app that uses Microsoft Entity Framework.
+I hope you would find this small article to be useful!